kristianmandrup/flat/README.md

 The unflattener is WIP and has not yet been tested.
 Please help test it and make it an awesome unflattener!
 It has been designed to be highly customisable as well.

+## Async support

+Experimental async support has been added to `master` branch.
+Has not yet been tested (WIP).
+Please help make async flat/unflat blazingly fast and easy to use!

+Add `async` option for `Flattener` and `Unflattener`.
+If set, will call async method/function variant instead.

 ## Installation

 ```bash